Skip to main content

 In dbt 1.2 or newer you can use the grants config block to automatically grant/revoke permissions on your models to users or groups.
 This is fully supported in this adapter and comes with an additional feature.

-By setting auto_provision_aad_principals to true in your model configuration, you can automatically provision Azure Active Directory (AAD) principals (users or groups) that don't exist yet.
+By setting auto_provision_aad_principals to true in your model configuration, you can automatically provision Microsoft Entra ID principals (users or groups) that don't exist yet.

-In Azure SQL, you can sign in using AAD authentication, but to be able to grant an AAD principal certain permissions, it needs to be linked in the database first.
+In Azure SQL, you can sign in using Microsoft Entra ID authentication, but to be able to grant a Microsoft Entra ID principal certain permissions, it needs to be linked in the database first.
 (Microsoft documentation)

 Note that principals will not be deleted automatically when they are removed from the grants block.